runabol/tork/README.md

 ### Special queues

-- `jobs` - incoming jobs land in this queue prior to being scheduled for processing by the Coordinator.
+- `jobs` - The queue used by for job creation and job-related state changes (e.g. cancellation)

 - `pending` - incoming tasks land in this queue prior to being scheduled for processing by the Coordinator.